k-boyle/Oktane/README.md

 **Preconditions**

 Preconditions can be used to add permissions to your commands.
-Preconditions will be fetched from the BeanProvider.
+Preconditions will be fetched from the `BeanProvider`.
 ```java
 public class RequireOwnerPrecondition implements Precondition {
     public PreconditionResult run(CommandContext c) {